max-wickham/ethereum_evm/README.md

 ## Tests

 This repo contains both some local tests as well as using the official Ethereum Test library.
 The official tests are included as a sub repo to make sure to clone sub repos in addition to the main repo before running tests.
 Currently about a third of the official arithmetic tests are passing.
+The JSON passing of tests is currently very inefficient as tests are repassed many times, this will be fixed soon.

 ## Project State